EOS-Tools/eos-mc-one/README.md

 # Introduction

 The repository contains the eagle files for an ardunio uno clone with small size.
 The design imphasizes on production ready design.
-Users can design hats for the device
+Users can design hats for the device.

 ## Models